depicted-candela/stateless-mind/1Foundations/1DataSystemInternals/1ReliabilityAndFaultTolerance/1HardwareAndSoftwareFailureTypes/exercises.md

                             logging.warning(error_catcher.strip())
                 if hard_worker.poll() is not None:
                     break
-        # Check for remaining output after input is exhausted
         while hard_worker.poll() is None:
             for fd, _ in poller.poll(100):
                 if fd == hard_worker.stdout.fileno():